bruceravel/demeter/documentation/Athena/process/sa.rst

 thickness.
 Try changing all those things to see how they effect the correction.

+.. versionadded:: 0.9.20

-.. todo:: The Booth algorithm has been updated and corrected.
+   The Booth algorithm was updated and corrected.
 It now requires that the density of the material be provided.
+There is a box for the density next to the thickness box.
+The density box becomes enabled (not grayed out) when the Booth algorithm is selected.

 Information depth
 -----------------